 Plotting price versus performance shows that there's something of a correlation between price and performance.

 But that doesn't mean you should go out and buy the most expensive air fryer on the market.
-As you can see on the chart, the two top scoring models sit around the middle of the price range for air fryers at $280 and $399.
+As you can see on the chart, several of the top-scoring models sit around the middle of the price range.
 And there's actually not a great deal of difference in the median prices between the best and worst performers.

 Whatever your budget, it's important to understand how you're going to use your air fryer so you don't spend more than you need to